stelzo/ros_pcl_conv_bench/README.md

 Run `make clean` for deleting all generated files.

-The following measurements are from a NVIDIA Jetson Orin AGX with JP6 and auto generated with output of `hyperfine`.
+The following measurements are from an Intel i7-14700 and auto generated with output of `hyperfine`.

 # Results